MyNorthland

 Kevin Zak, Associate Professor of Teacher Education

-Winter Term 2023-24; to research and develop two projects: the international student teaching program development at the University of Glasgow – Dumfries, in addition to international student teaching opportunities in New Zealand and a student teaching program development at Wolf Ridge Environmental Learning Center in Finland, MN.
+Winter Term 2023–24; to research and develop two projects: the international student teaching program development at the University of Glasgow – Dumfries, in addition to international student teaching opportunities in New Zealand and a student teaching program development at Wolf Ridge Environmental Learning Center in Finland, Minnesota.

 Elizabeth Andre, Associate Professor of Outdoor Education